NathanRoyer/acrylic/README.md

 ### Contributions

-We gladly accept all contributions via Github PRs.
+We gladly accept all contributions via Github Pull Requests.

-If you contribute rust code, please put all dependencies behind features; adding tens of dependencies to this crate or another one of this project might be a reason for not merging your PR.

 ## 👉 See Also